Updated on September 13th, 2022

 Candy boards have a hole in the side to vent moisture and provide an upper entrance if the lower opening is blocked by snow.

 A Vivaldi board is a particular type of candy board.
 A screen box goes over the center hole of the board.
-Fondant or other feed is placed inside the screened box, not blocked the hole.
+Fondant or other feed is placed inside the screened box, not blocking the hole.
 The remainder of the board can be used for burlap or other material to serve as insulation.

 When To Feed Honey Bees